 - The University of Oulu in Finland is committed to a 6G research initiative referred to as 6Genesis.
 The project will be conducted for the next eight years and will develop a vision for 2037.

-- South Korea’s Electronics and Telecommunications Research Institute is conducting research on Terahertz band for 6G and envisions making it 100 times faster than 4G LTE networks and 5 times faster than 5G networks.
+- South Korea’s Electronics and Telecommunications Research Institute is conducting research on the Terahertz frequency band for 6G and envisions data speeds 100 times faster than 4G LTE networks and 5 times faster than 5G networks.

 - The Ministry of Industry and Information Technology (MIIT) in China is directly investing and monitoring the research and development process.